yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 ### Using Tyk as a gRPC Proxy

-Tyk supports gRPC pass though proxying when using HTTP/2 as a transport (the most common way to deploy gRPC services).
+Tyk supports gRPC passthrough proxying when using HTTP/2 as a transport (the most common way to deploy gRPC services).
 The only requirement is enabling HTTP/2 support on the Gateway side, for both incoming and upstream connections, by setting `http_server_options.enable_http2` and `proxy_enable_http2` to true in your Gateway config file.

 You also need to set your `listen_path` in your API definitions.